EnableX/Group-Video-Call-Conferencing-Sample-Application-in-PHP/README.md

 * Register with EnableX [https://portal.enablex.io/cpaas/trial-sign-up/]
 * Create your Application
 * Get your App ID and App Key
-* Clone this Repository `https://github.com/EnableX/Group-Video-Call-Conferencing-Sample-Application-in-PHP.git --recursive` & follow the steps further
+* Clone this repository `git clone https://github.com/EnableX/Group-Video-Call-Conferencing-Sample-Application-in-PHP.git --recursive` & follow the steps further
 * You can copy the app into any sub-directory of hosted Website on Apache

 #### 3.1.2 SSL Certificates